Jq (programming language)

+jq is a widely-used command-line utility and very high-level, functional, domain-specific programming language designed for processing JSON data. jq filters its input data to produce modified output in a manner similar to AWK or sed, but operates on JSON values, rather than lines.
+In jq, programs consist of "filters" that can be composed in pipelines that perform a variety of operations on their inputs.

 History

 jq was created by Stephen Dolan, and released in October 2012.

-It was famously described as being "like sed for JSON data".
+It was described as being "like sed for JSON data".
 Support for regular expressions was added in jq version 1.5.

-A "wrapper" program for jq named yq adds support for YAML, XML and TOML.
-It was first released in 2017.

-The Go implementation, gojq, was initially released in 2019. gojq notably extends jq to include support for YAML.